kyletolle/the-mechanism-collection/index.md

 The point of this Mechanism is to say that we do not belong here.
 But, then, musn't it come to an asinine conclusion that contradicts itself?

+It counters the reference of humans (the animate), with an alternate theory.
 It takes the events that are currently happening, the natural disasters, and then extrapolates what will happen.
 Far worse things will happen in the future.
 The world will awake and see all the evil wrought by the Animate.